 Undertake home – school liaison activities, including home visits, in order to keep parents / carers informed and to secure positive family support and involvement.

-Monitor the implementation of all plans and provide feedback to the pupils of progress and achievement.
+Monitor the implementation of all plans and provide feedback to the pupils, teaching staff and families of progress and achievement, as appropriate.

-Use knowledge of the range of activities, courses, opportunities and organisations available to pupils that can be utilised to provide extra support for children.
+Have a full knowledge and appreciation of the full range of activities, opportunities and organisations that could be drawn upon to provide extra support for identified pupils.
+Using knowledge of the needs of the individual pupil, adapt materials according to the need and interest of pupils.

 To network with other learning mentors and share best practice.